 The sun came out quite strongly when the rain finally stopped, giving wonderful reflections on the marble paving stones, deep blue skies and impressive depth in the clouds; we did a couple more shots which came out quite well.
 Our friends Keith Sarver, Catherine Julian, François Rosny, Jessica Zhou, Matthieu Nevouet, and Thierry & Dora Sotot joined us then and got in to the Métro and headed off to place de la Concorde.

 Frames from the shots we took at place de la Concorde: the fontaine des Mers and a red Ferrari.

 There we shot some sequences around the fontaine des Mers, and with the Ferrari sports cars one can rent for 89 euros for 20 minutes of pleasure driving around in the notoriously bad traffic jams in Paris.
 On entering the jardin des Tuileries a city employee informed us in a typically officious Parisian kind of way that it is forbidden to take pictures or shoot video in the gardens without authorization.
 This is ridiculous because there were dozens if not hundreds of people wandering around with cameras, taking who knows how many pictures and video clips!

 David Henry in video:

-From there we headed off to the pont des Arts, where the fences are covered with lovers’ padlocks since 2008.
-The tradition is for lovers to write their names on the lock, attach it, then toss the key in to the River Seine.
-We then went to the café Panis for refreshments and shots sitting around tables on the sidewalk terrace.
+From there we headed off to the pont des Arts, where the fences had been covered with lovers’ padlocks since 2008.
+The tradition was that lovers would write their names on the lock, attach it, then toss the key in to the River Seine.
+From there we then went to the café Panis for refreshments and shots sitting around tables on the sidewalk terrace.

 Night had fallen by then and we did our last shots in front of Notre-Dame Cathedral, with the streetlights throwing enchanting shadows and casting a generally mediaeval atmosphere.